sergiofpaim/NBA/WebSite with CosmosDB/README.md

 ### **Learned**

+### **Goal**
+The goal of this project was to manipulate a NoSQL database, specifically CosmosDB.
+I created a CLI interface and a RESTful API using the Microsoft Azure Cosmos library.

+At the end of the backend development, a repository was set up for database manipulation, and all methods were adjusted to work with generics.

 #### **Database Languages and Operations**
 In this project, I dove deep into NoSQL database management, specifically working with Azure Cosmos DB.
 I learned how to effectively structure and manipulate data in a document-oriented environment, focusing on essential operations like creating, reading, updating, and deleting documents.

-Building a RESTful API allowed me to create smooth interactions with the Cosmos DB, making it easy to retrieve and manage data.
+Building a RESTful API allowed me to create interactions with the Cosmos DB, making it easy to retrieve and manage data.
 I also enjoyed developing a CLI interface, which improved user interaction with the database.

 Throughout this experience, I became more comfortable using the Microsoft.Azure.Cosmos library, which helped me work with generics for flexible data handling.
-Additionally, I gained valuable skills in deploying and managing Azure resources, deepening my understanding of cloud computing principles and best practices.

 ### **Prerequisites**